Adapta-Projects/Adapta-Colorpack/README.md

 For Xfce4 and Mate users, use the eta or nokto-eta versions of themes!

 For Xfce 4.14 user, disable the option "Show flat buttons" in window button, in panel!

+For MATE users, to have a non-transparent panel, use color # 13191C!

 ## License